 Camping safety made simple

 Whether in a tent or an RV, camping is a great way to get in touch with nature — sleeping under the stars, roasting hot dogs over a fire and going on hikes through the woods.
-Enjoy your time away, and reduce your risk of injury with some camping safety tips.
+Enjoy your time away, and help reduce your risk of injury with some camping tips.

 Use security systems